Skip to main content

 Recommended achievement levels: Students averaging over 60% in Form 6 Spanish and/or Pre-Q Spanish School examinations are recommended for Form 7 Spanish.

-Course description/aims: NCEA Level 3 aims to build further on the skills of oral and written communication by dealing with the more complex structures and wider vocabulary which will enable students to express their opinions in Spanish on a wide variety of subjects of interest to young people.
+Course description/aims: NCEA Level 3 Spanish aims to build further on the skills of oral and written communication by dealing with the more complex structures and wider vocabulary which will enable students to express their opinions in Spanish on a wide variety of subjects of interest to young people.

 Course outline: Topics will include: